EqualExperts/agents-behave/blog.md

 Feature: Book a room in a hotel

   Scenario: A helpful user
-     Given I'm a user with the following persona:
+     Given A user with the following persona:
         """
         My name is John Smith.
         I want to book a room in an hotel in London, starting in 2024-02-09 and ending in 2024-02-11